bremea/tinfoil/README.md

 # tinfoil
-An unopinionated, zero-dependency Discord API wrapper, written in Typescript for the Bun runtime.
+A small, unopinionated, and zero-dependency Discord API wrapper, written in Typescript for the Bun runtime.